 “The antisocial group that causes all of your problems.
 The one tribe that violates the laws you are trying to impose on yourselves.
 The caste that lets greed rule and doesn’t care about innocent lives.
 Who are they?
 If you will just point them out, we will clear up the infection for you.

 The assembly sat in stunned silence.
 They had not expected this.
 A low buzz of conversation rippled through the crowd.
 Then from the back came an angry voice “It’s the Jews.
 They are the ones.”
 The person was shushed down by the crowd.
 Then there was a reply from across the room, “No, its you Jihadis.”
 The room started to fill with shouts.

 “No it’s the capitalists are who is oppressing us.”

 “It’s the communists who are at fault.”

-“There are no communists you idiot, it’s you fascists.”
+“There are no communists left you idiot, it’s you military fascists.”

-“It’s the homosexuals that are sewing discord an immorality.”
+“It’s the homosexuals that are sewing discord and immorality.”

 “We just want to be left alone.
-It’s you bigots that are causing it.”
+It’s you bigots that are causing the problems.”